elonen/ldap_authz_proxy/README.md

 [![Build Status](https://app.travis-ci.com/elonen/ldap_authz_proxy.svg?branch=master)](https://app.travis-ci.com/elonen/ldap_authz_proxy)
 [![Release](https://img.shields.io/github/v/release/elonen/ldap_authz_proxy?include_prereleases)]()

+Secure any HTTP resource (static site, a web app, ...) with LDAP / Active Directory.
-Authorize Nginx users against LDAP, optionally returning attributes.
+That is, trasparently authorize Nginx users against LDAP, optionally returning attributes.

-Once a user has been authenticated by some other means (e.g. Kerberos, Basic auth, Token, ...), this server can be used to authorize them to access some resource.
+Once a user has been authenticated by some other means (e.g. OIDC, Kerberos, Basic auth, Token, ...), this server can be used to authorize them to access some resource.

 If one LDAP/Active Directory query is not enough, the program can perform sub-queries to